+Patreon is an incredible platform that allows you to earn an income from your fanbase or supporters.
 The first Patreon is the hardest to get.
-Then the second.
-Then the third.
+Then, the second.
+Then, the third.
 Those first 30 or so Patreon’s are likely going to be the hardest that you have to work for.
 It’s well known that people like to support successful things and that numbers grow numbers.
-Most likely you are pursuing your passion and wondering how to get more Patreons….you’re ready to start earning that income!
+Most likely, you are pursuing your passion and wondering how to get more Patreons….you’re ready to start earning that income!

-This is the second in a 3-part series on how to make an income using Patreon.
+This is the second in a 3-part series on how to make a significant income using Patreon.
 In this post, I’ll be covering my top tips on how to get more Patreon supporters to sign up to your page.
-You’ll also want to check out the first in the series, How to make money on Patreon and also Top tips & advice from Patreon creators.
+You’ll also want to check out:

-I’m Bex Band an adventure blogger and founder of the women’s adventure community, Love Her Wild.
-My passions became my full-time job!
-You can read more about me and how I built my dream career for myself here.
+I’m Bex Band, an adventure blogger and founder of the women’s adventure community Love Her Wild.
+My passion became my full-time job!

 Starting a Patreon page – which supports my Love Her Wild community – was one of the best things I ever did.
-Now with over 250+ Patron’s, it remains one of my biggest sources of income.
+Now, with over 200+ Patron’s, it remains one of my biggest and most regular sources of income.
+(You can see my Patreon page here).

-Usually, if I was giving advice for promoting something or selling a product I’d say to send out emails, contact friends and don’t be embarrassed to ask or sell directly.
-Patreon is different though.
+Usually, if I were advising on promoting something or selling a product, I’d say to send out emails, contact friends and don’t be embarrassed to ask or sell directly.
+Patreon is different, though.
 I think it only works because supporters make the decision themselves, pressure-free, to sign up and then to continue that support.

 #2 Mention your Patreon page everywhere

 Not approaching people directly doesn’t mean you shouldn’t mention your Patreon page on every source available.
-Promoting the page means getting it out there, being seen time and time again by your followers.
-Remember that new followers are finding you all the time, so even if you feel like you’ve mentioned Patreon 100 times this year already, for some they will be hearing it for the first time.
+Promoting the page means getting it out there and being seen time and time again by your followers.
+Remember that new followers are finding you all the time, so even if you feel like you’ve mentioned Patreon 100 times this year already, for some, they will be hearing it for the first time.

 Add a link to the bottom of your email signature, post it on all social media platforms and mention it in newsletters regularly.
 Mention it at the end of vlogs or in podcasts you produce.